spring-projects/spring-security/src-readme.txt

 OBTAINING SUPPORT
 -------------------------------------------------------------------------------

-If you need any help, please use the Acegi Security System for Spring forum located at the Spring Community's forum site:
+If you need any help, please use the Spring Security forum located at the Spring Community's forum site:

   http://forum.springframework.org

-If you start using Acegi Security in your project, please consider joining the acegisecurity-developer mailing list.
+If you start using Spring Security in your project, please consider joining the acegisecurity-developer mailing list.
 This is currently the best way to keep informed about the project's status and provide feedback in design discussions.
 You can join at: